johnalison/obsidian-notes/Journal/10 September 2024 Tuesday.md

 # MPL
 - Iridium seems unactivated...
 Pu-239 source was moved not in the reactor !
+- Put it back...Now seeing peaks !
+All good.
+- Pinged Brandon.

 # Mans meeting
 - Engine problem, which chips not getting the clock
 - Monday Management meeting ?

+# More Debugging
+- Fixed with rounding the eta, phi and pt values!
+- Checking cutflow